make-all/tuya-local/DEVICES.md

 - Simple garage door
 - Simple blind controller (two variants - `simple_blinds` lets the position be set, but does not trust it to accurately reflect the current position always, `position_blinds` does trust the position to accurately reflect the current position)
 - Simple gate opener (simple garage door with timer)
+- Curtain with feedback (same DP layout as QS C01 curtains, but reads back the current_position from the position as some of these seem to accuraately report position as well)
 - Abalon BCM700D curtain motor (likely to work with other brands)
 - AGL Ultracontato r2 door controller
 - AGL Ultra Magic gate opener